Comedian Kieran Hodgson goes viral with hilarious video of Happy Valley impressions

 Other moments see Hodgson take on Susan Lynch’s Alison Garrs, Conn O’Neil’s performance of Clare’s boyfriend Neil, and the PE teacher Mr Hepworth (Mark Stanley).

-However, viewers disagree with his assessment, and are commending him for his efforts.
+Viewers have disagreed with his assessment, however, and are commending him for his efforts.

 Director Jon S Baird (Filth) called the video “absolutely brilliant”, with actor and impressionist Jan Ravens concluding: “What a delight!
 It keeps on getting better.”